 People often feel limited in what they can do within the work environment to decrease stress.
 It may feel there is an endless tidal wave of work that keeps crashing into us making it hard to recognize or communicate when you have had enough.
 Within the office there are a few things we can do to decrease stress:

-• Get Comfy.
+- Get Comfy.
 Make sure your office is comfortable.
-Even if it is a cubicle try to personalize it, after all you will likely spend a third of your life working.
+Even if you work in a cubicle, try to personalize it.
+After all, you will likely spend a third of your life working.

-• While you are at work communicate your workload to the people around you.
+- Manage the Workload.
+While you are at work, communicate your workload to the people around you.
 Try to achieve a working equilibrium by aiding co-workers and having them help you out.

 While most of our work may occur in the office, with an increasing presence of technology, there is a blurring line between the home and work environments.
 It is not so easy to put down our work even on a trip with family halfway around the globe.
 While difficult, it can be important to leave our work at work.
 This can mean anything, from literally avoiding working at home to carving out time for yourself, be that a few hours in the evening or a two-week trip.

 Speaking of leaving work alone sometimes, try to put your phone on silent at night.
 If you are answering calls at 3 am you are not sleeping.
-We all need sleep, when we are tired our cognitive abilities decline, our tempers shorten, and we are more likely to be stressed.
-The recommended amount of sleep for people ages 18-64 is 7-9 hours per night, per the National Sleep Foundation (Hirshkowitz, Max et al., 2015).
+We all need sleep.
+When we are tired, our cognitive abilities decline, our tempers shorten, and we are more likely to be stressed.
+The recommended amount of sleep for people ages 18-64 is seven to nine hours per night, per the National Sleep Foundation (Hirshkowitz, Max et al., 2015).
 In addition to the need for sleep, the quality of our sleep is important.
 I am the first to admit to browsing my phone in bed, but that phone is emitting blue light which interferes with the body’s internal clock.

 To improve your sleep, try to:

 - Decrease the amount of stimulants you are consuming (coffee, tea, energy drinks)